-Who doesn’t love to eat out?
+Who doesn’t love dining out?
 There is something so fun about picking your own meal, sitting back and having good conversation with your loved ones and seeing the food arrive.
 Add to that not having to do any dishes!

 However, as fun as eating out is, it can get mighty expensive very fast as well, especially if you do it frequently.
-You definitely don’t want to be surprised at the end of the meal with a huge check.
+You definitely don’t want to be surprised at the end of the meal with a huge check especially if you are on a budget.
 Here are some great tips on how to save money on eating out.

 Places like TGIF has a stripes card where every time you bring in your stripes card, show it to the server once you are seated and they will give you free chips and salsa while you wait!

 If you are trying to spend less and get most food for your money when it comes to eating out as a family, map out all the places and days that they offer free meals for kids.
 In most cases, 2 kids can eat free per adult meal order, so you could potentially feed your whole family for the price of two adult meals!
 I always ask for two plates when it comes to my kids, and restaurants are always more than accommodating to my kids.
 They split the meal up in the kitchen for both children and it works out very well.